jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *Procedure with an external interface:*
 ![](images/Symbol%20Language%20(2004).058.png)

 The interface source for a procedure can only be a procedure, not an object.
 Also: a procedure can *not* have multiple interfaces.
-The effect of allowing these two things can be imagined, but the usefulness of these structural possibilties is slim, while it would add a lot more rules to the Symbol Language.
+The effect of allowing these two things can be imagined, but the usefulness of these structural possibilties is slim, while it might add a lot more rules to the Symbol Language.

 For the time being, triangles can reside in a procedure, but only for the purpose of grouping procedure members.
-You can’t give these triangle any lines, because that would suggest that the procedure adopts all characteristics of an object.
+You can’t give these triangle any lines, because that might suggest that the procedure adopts all characteristics of an object.

 ### Same Procedure, Same Interface